dmkos/php-containers/freebsd/fpm-pkg/README.md

 ### Install more PHP extensions

 You can do it with `pkg`.
-The problem (or opportunity) is, when extension installed all PHP will be upgraded.
-From the other hand there are no troubles with external dependencies.
+When installing new extension PHP and others are not automatically upgraded.
+You should manually upgrade it first to avoid possible version conflicts.

 Assume you want to install gd along with intl: